blohmeier/cka/cloudAcad_CKA/statelessAppInK8sCluster.md

 kubectl get services mysql-read #Display the internal virtual IP of the mysql-read endpoint echo "  type: LoadBalancer" >> mysql-services.yaml #Append a load balancer type to the mysql-read service declaration
+#apply changes; re-display mysql-read service status:
+kubectl apply -f mysql-services.yaml; kubectl get services mysql-read

+#describe the mysql-read service to find the DNS name of the external load balancer endpoint
+kubectl describe services mysql-read | grep "LoadBalancer Ingress"

+#Use the external load balancer to send some read requests to the cluster
+load_balancer=$(kubectl get services mysql-read -o=jsonpath='{.status.loadBalancer.ingress[0].hostname}')
+kubectl run mysql-client-loop --image=mysql:5.7 -i -t --rm --restart=Never --\
+  bash -ic "while sleep 1; do /usr/bin/mysql -h $load_balancer -e 'SELECT @@server_id'; done"
+#where the load_balancer variable stores the ELB DNS name.
+It will resemble a830e12d78dcd11e79aba028416f4825-905974806.us-west-2.elb.amazonaws.com.
+You are now accessing the cluster from the ELB which provides access outside of the cluster.
 ```